tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 ## Scheduling Updates with pg_cron

-New users are signing up for Tembo and using our product every day, so we need make sure that the data in our data warehouse stays up to date...There's an extension for that, [pg_cron](https://github.com/citusdata/pg_cron).
- If you're familiar with the unix utility "cron", then pg_cron is exactly what you'd expect.
+New users are signing up for Tembo and creating new instances every day, so we need make sure that the data in our data warehouse stays up to date.
+To do that, we use a popular job scheduling extension [pg_cron](https://github.com/citusdata/pg_cron).
+If you're familiar with the unix utility "cron", then pg_cron is exactly like that but all within Postgres.

- We create a function in Postgres to refresh our data sources, then we tell pg_cron to call that function on a schedule.
-If you've worked with Apache Airflow or Dagster before, this is a lot like creating a job to execute some code you wrote.
+We create a function to refresh our data sources, then we tell pg_cron to call that function on a schedule.
+Working with pg_cron is very intuitive: we simply provide a name for the job, a schedule, and the command to execute.
+This is a lot like creating a job to execute some code you wrote using Apache Airflow or Dagster.

-Working with pg_cron is very intuitive, we simply provide a name for the job, a schedule, and the command to execute.
-For example, we can simply create a function to refresh our clusters from the control-plane, then schedule it to run every 5 minutes.
+For example, we can simply create a function to delete and re-populate our cluster metadata from the control-plane, then schedule it to run every 5 minutes.
+Note that this is just an example but can be easily modified to UPSERT only newer or updated clusters.

 ```sql
 CREATE OR REPLACE FUNCTION public.refresh_clusters()